azconf-dev/home/general/code-of-conduct.md

 If you are uncomfortable speaking up, or feel that your concerns are not being duly considered, please notify the Code of Conduct Guardian as soon as possible (contact details below).
 All concerns shared with us will be kept confidential, but you may also submit an anonymous report.

-The AzConf Organizing Team will be available to help participants contact venue security or local law enforcement, to provide escorts, or to otherwise assist those experiencing unacceptable behavior to feel safe for the duration of the conference.
+The Az Conf Organizing Team will be available to help participants contact venue security or local law enforcement, to provide escorts, or to otherwise assist those experiencing unacceptable behavior to feel safe for the duration of the conference.
 You can report unacceptable behavior to any member of staff, who in turn will contact the Code of Conduct Guardian.
-Members of the AzConf Team can be identified by a clearly marked **STAFF** shirt.
+Members of the Az Conf Team can be identified by a clearly marked **STAFF** shirt.

-If you experience unacceptable behavior and feel in any way unable to respond or resolve it respectfully (for any reason), please immediately bring it to the attention of a member of the AzConf team.
+If you experience unacceptable behavior and feel in any way unable to respond or resolve it respectfully (for any reason), please immediately bring it to the attention of a member of the Az Conf team.
 We want to hear from you about anything that you feel is disrespectful, threatening, or just icky in any way.
 We will listen and work to resolve the matter.

 ## Apologize